daniel-bota/GUI_Spreadsheet/README.md

 A simple QtQuick implementation of a spreadsheet application with limited functionality.
+You can watch a short demonstration on [Youtube](https://youtu.be/Q5gcqy2bhkM).

 This project uses [Qt 6.6.0](https://www.qt.io/offline-installers).